plopezmp/GdR/Ansible GNS3 Lab/README.md

 We do not use DNS and the `hosts` file will allow us to PING each connected IP by using their `hostname`.

 #### The file `/etc/ssh/ssh_config`

-Append at the end the following:
+We get error if we try to ssh to R1: `ssh ansible@192.168.0.10`.
+The router uses key encription algorithm Append at the end the following:

 ```